fromzeroedu/from-flask-to-quart-course/manuscript/7 Quart API.md

 - Tests

 ## Pet GET endpoint (step-8)
-- Write the individual pet endpoint
+- Write the individual pet endpoint and get all pets endpoint
 - For the pets in a store, add to the store endpoint to follow best practices [ref](https://www.moesif.com/blog/technical/api-design/REST-API-Design-Best-Practices-for-Sub-and-Nested-Resources/)
+- Tests